 Jeremy Sarachan, Chair

-Communication and Media Studies – Students examine such areas as visual communication, media economics, health communication, media and politics, and film and television analysis to prepare for a variety of professions or to pursue graduate work in communication, law, or business.
+Communication and Media Studies – Students study topics in media law, group dynamics, visual communications, media and politics, film and television analysis, and television history that prepare them for a variety of professions or to pursue graduate work in communication, law, or business.

 Our Internship program places students throughout the greater Rochester area, with students finding summer opportunities in New York City and beyond.
 Interns work at public relations and marketing firms, Fortune 500 companies, nonprofits, online and print journalism organizations, television stations and production houses, and web design companies.

 Our media practicum and advertising strategy and production classes provide opportunities for students to experience the work environment at Rochester area businesses.

 On campus, we offer activities for students to develop their knowledge and portfolios.

 - Through Cardinal Television (CTV), student produce both television programs and longer film projects.
 Students have 24-hour access to the Media Arts Center with Adobe Creative Suite (After Effects, Photoshop, Premier Pro).
 They also use professional video and sound equipment, and a state-of-the-art high definition television studio.

 - By joining Cardinal Media, students write news, feature, and sports stories; create images and video; sell and design ads; and design our monthly print magazine and news website.

 - The PRIMA Group, our student-run integrated public relations firm, offers a full range of PR campaign planning, marketing research, advertising, creative development, and more, for on-and-off-campus clients.

 - Our chapter of PRSSA, the Public Relations Student Society of America, offers students career exploration, seminars, and networking opportunities with industry professionals.